 The Company acts as a broker of Australian, Asian, European, and U.S. equity and fixed income securities, global depository receipts, and credit products.
 These transactions are executed primarily with and on behalf of domestic financial institutions, including investment companies and investment advisors as well as MGL's affiliates.
-The Company self clears on behalf of institutional clients in US markets.
+The Company self clears on behalf of institutional clients and its affiliates in U.S. markets.
+The Company also has a securities borrowing and lending business with an affiliate, Macquarie Bank Limited ("MBL").
 Additionally, the Company provides arrangement and advisory services on mergers and acquisitions, underwriting transactions, and project finance transactions with MGL and its affiliates as well as independent third parties.